Understanding the Brokerage Account Transfer Process

 What are realistic expectations of the time that is required to transfer an account?

 Many events, as described above, occur simultaneously during the account transfer process.
-Even with today’s technology, a successful account transfer from the customer’s former firm to the new firm will usually take at least six days although it is best to plan ahead for any potential delays.
-The majority of securities accounts transfer in about 10 business days.
+Even with today’s technology, a successful account transfer from the customer’s former firm to the new firm will usually take about a week although it is best to plan ahead for any potential delays.

 What can a customer do to ensure that the account transfer is successful?